archivesspace/archivesspace/README.md

 "System" menu, you can perform a variety of administrative tasks, such as creating and modifying user accounts.  **Be sure to change the "admin" user's password at this time.**

+# Customizing and Theming ArchivesSpace

+Changing labels and messages can be done in the config/config.rb files.
+In order to do more in-depth customization and theming, the best mechanism is with a plugin.

 # Configuring ArchivesSpace